 Maybe you want to start your own business, or travel across the world, go back to school, move to a new city, country, etc. Either way, you’re going to have to try and do things you’ve never done before in order to fill the void.
 Because obviously everything you were doing previously wasn’t enough.

 Start thinking of yourself as a business.
 You can go in any direction you’d like.
 Create yourself from scratch.
 Decide how you want to market yourself.
-What your branding will look like, how you will approach your audience and the world around you.
+What your personal branding will look like, how you will approach your audience and the world around you.
 What are your goals?
 What would you like to achieve?

 When you begin to look at yourself as something you believe in, and a vessel that you can envision being successful, perspective starts to change.